kehantan/labbook/docs/protein/sds_page.rst

 **Casting resolving gel**

 #.
-Add TEMED into the resolving gel solution.
+Add APS and TEMED into the resolving gel solution.
 #.
-Pipette the resolving gel solution into the glass sandwich via the opening.
+Mix the resolving gel solution well by repeating pipette a few times.
 #.
+Pipette the resolving gel solution into the gap between the two glass plates.
-Fill the resolving gel to about 2 cm from the top of the glass sandwich.
+#.
+Fill the resolving gel to about 2 cm from the top of the opening of the glass sandwich.
 #.
 Add distilled water on top of resolving gel.
 #.
 Let it sit for about 30 mins.
 The resolving gel should solidifies after 30 mins.